artanik/react-with-multiple-contexts/README.md

 ## Future with Hooks

 As you know, hooks are an upcoming feature that lets you use state and other React features without writing a class. `useContext` is one of the hooks, and that hook can simplify consuming value from Context.Consumer with just `const context = useContext(Context);`.
 This is even easier than API from this package.
-But since it is a hook, you can use `useContext` only in functional components, and still you need to write nested providers.
-Although of course you can easily write something like `useProvider(Component, value)`, but I'm not sure about that yet.
+But since it is a hook, you can use `useContext` only in functional components, and still, you need to write nested providers.
+Although you can easily write something like `useProvider(Component, value)`, but I'm not sure about that yet.

 > P.S. those HOCs also support [Forwarding Refs (16.3+)](https://reactjs.org/docs/forwarding-refs.html)